Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (4) City of Lake Stevens Critical Areas Inventory Maps.

-(iv) Mature and old-growth forested wetlands over one acre in area.
+(iii) Mature and old-growth forested wetlands larger than one acre; and

-(1) Category II wetlands are difficult though not impossible to replace and provide high levels of some functions.
+(2) Category II.
+In Lake Stevens Category II wetlands may include wetlands with a moderately high level of functions (scoring between 20 and 22 points) that are difficult though not impossible to replace and provide high levels of some functions.

 14.88.810 Determination of Boundary.